A painting with a vivid composition of red, white and yellow dahlias in a light blue ceramic vase signed G.Marini

 Description

-In this early work, painter Giovanni Marini from Bergamo (1887-1973), educated at the Carrara Academy, diverges from the symbolic artistic line that would characterize his later production.
-It is still a fresh, vivid, and decorative painting, with an absolutely free compositional arrangement of a bouquet of dahlias gathered in a vase and placed on a table.
+In this early work, Bergamo-born painter Giovanni Marini (1887-1973), educated at the Carrara Academy, diverges from the symbolic artistic line that would characterize his later production.
+This is still a fresh, lively, and decorative painting, featuring an absolutely free compositional arrangement of a bouquet of dahlias gathered in a vase and placed on a table.

-There are many styles characteristic of antique furniture, but a few stand out as the most important.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the dominant Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to impress with their splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid.
-Brown stains, cornices, sturdy bases, and reliefs were commonly used.
-These products were quite distinctive but also opened up new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Today, we can observe how much influence the Baroque style has on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive.
+Brown stains, moldings, sturdy bases, and reliefs were commonly used.
+These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own unique character in each nation.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also offer access to art appraisers, historians, and experts from around the world.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details